tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 Furthermore, you can't conflate the number of citations with the quality of the content.
 Plenty of peer-reviewed, published papers that end up being critiqued or rejected in the future, but that's the beauty of the scientific process!

-Another flaw is that links disappear - a well crafted, tested website you used might exist for the next 3-4 years, but might noe exist for the next 10 or 20.
+Another flaw is that links disappear - a well crafted, tested website you used might exist for the next 3-4 years, but might not exist for the next 10 or 20.

 # Ending Note